 Possibly, where legally available and accepted by the platform or client, but crypto is not tax-free income.
 Denmark is under MiCA for crypto-asset services, and Skattestyrelsen has detailed crypto tax guidance.
 Keep wallet, valuation, conversion, invoice, and tax records, and use regulated providers where appropriate.

 Only if their immigration status permits the planned activity.
 Nordic and EU/EEA/Swiss citizens have broader mobility rights, while non-EU nationals need a suitable residence and work basis.
-Start-up Denmark is for approved innovative growth companies, not a general digital-nomad route.
+Start-up Denmark is for approved innovative growth companies, not a general digital-nomad route, and SIRI work permits can be limited to the approved activity.

 It is possible, but one full-time client increases classification risk.
 The safer pattern is independent pricing, deliverables, commercial risk, multiple-client capacity, autonomy over hours and methods, and limited integration into the client's organization.